ulflulfl/hints/ptouch/P-Touch-Printers.md

 * printing small graphics (e.g. QR-codes, Barcodes, ...) is nice to have for me
 * 24 mm wide tapes can be helpful from time to time (e.g. for graphics), 12 mm is enough in almost all cases
 * when standing upright, the printer is a bit wobbly
+* The micro USB port is fiddly (as usual), USB-C would be nice in 2025
 * newly purchased in 2025, so I have no "long term" experience

 ---